Expanded PDF Profile

 Most Manipuri are farmers.
 Their primary crop is rice, but they grow a variety of other crops, including sugarcane, tobacco, oranges, and pineapples.
 The Manipuri eat fish, but in accordance with Hindu custom, they abstain from eating any meat.
 They are very conscientious of personal hygiene; consequently, they build their villages near rivers so that they may frequently wash their clothing and bathe.

 In rural areas, to protect their homes from flooding, the Manipuri build their houses on wooden bamboo poles.
 The houses have reed walls plastered with mud, and the roofs are made of thatch or tin.
 The villagers are divided into several clans (extended family units).
 People are not permitted to marry within their own clan, but must find a spouse from another clan.
-The Manipuri have only one social class, which corresponds to the Indian caste of "untouchables."
+The Manipuri have only one social class, which corresponds to the Indian caste that is at the bottom.
 These people have no prestige and are dominated by higher classes.

 For recreation, the Manipuri enjoy polo, boat racing, drama, and dancing.
 They are famous throughout the world for their beautiful expressive dances.
 The dances are actually dramas interpreted by a narrator who chants dialogue and gives descriptions of the action.
 Themes are generally taken from the life of the god Krishna.